 (f) any other service prescribed by regulation.

-(2) The Department may provide such services as it considers are necessary for or in connection with the effective operation of the ports of Broome and Wyndham as ports.
+(2) The Department may provide such services as it considers are necessary for or in connection with the effective operation of the port of Wyndham as a port.

 (3) Charges for services are to be determined by the Department in accordance with prudent commercial principles.